I’m going to give you my ranking of the best torrent sites in 2017. First, let’s do a brief recap of the big changes to the torrent scene in 2016.

-With governments and copyright holders ready to battle against torrent sites, 2017 is shaping up to be an exciting year.
-Will heavy hitters such as The Pirate Bay or ExtraTorrent join KickassTorrents on law enforcement’s growing list of adversaries?
+With governments and copyright holders ready to battle against torrent sites, 2017 is shaping up to be another exciting year for torrenting.
+Will heavy hitters such as The Pirate Bay or ExtraTorrent join KickassTorrents on law enforcement’s growing list of shuttered torrent sites?

-Additionally, law enforcement authorities everywhere are finding more ways to detect and punish individuals who violate copyright law.
+Law enforcement everywhere is coming up with new ways to detect and punish individuals who violate copyright law.
 The best way to avoid them is to use a VPN when torrenting.
-Receiving a simple copyright infringement notice in the mail is one thing, but having to pay thousands of dollars in fines or even seeing jail time is a whole different matter.
+Receiving a simple copyright infringement notice in the mail is one thing, but having to pay thousands of dollars in fines or even doing jail time is a whole different matter.

 Do you have a favorite torrent site that you use?
 Please let us know in the comments below!